isovector/algebra-driven-design/prose/part3/5-algebras.markdown

 That's it!
 The requirements for being a semigroup are non-demanding, and therefore, semigroups are extremely widespread.
-Some semigroups you're already familiar with include list and string concatenation, addition, multiplication, the boolean AND and OR operations, the `over` color mixing operation, the `min` and `max` functions, picking the first and last element in a series, and function composition itself.
+Some semigroups you're already familiar with include list and string concatenation, addition, multiplication, the boolean AND and OR operations, the `behind` color mixing operation, the `min` and `max` functions, picking the first and last element in a series, and function composition itself.
 Additionally, things like combining disparate pieces of configuration usually form a semigroup.
 Semigroups appear everywhere!